twhite17/MARIE.py/README.md

 DISCLAIMERS:

-In case you couldn't tell.
+In case you didn't know.
 I did not originally develop MARIE.
 This project was inspired by https://github.com/MARIE-js/MARIE.js all credit goes to it's original developers.

 I am not in any way associated with the developers of MARIE.js and I am certainly not an expert when it comes to writing compilers and/or understanding hardware architectures.